 *NOTE—you will have to use the Manual Entry method if you are setting up MFA login via mobile.

-After you have completed your setup, a current passcode from your authenticator app and your account password will be required each time you log into your intranet.
+After you have completed your setup, a current passcode from your authenticator app and your account password will be required each time you log on to your platform.

 MFA and Resetting passwords

-If a System Administrator resets your password or disables and then re-enables MFA, you will be required to redo the MFA setup process as well as reset your password in order to access your account again.
+If a System Administrator resets your MFA settings (see below), you will be required to redo the MFA setup process as well as reset your password in order to access your account again.